Creepypasta: Lost episodes

 Some creepypastas exploit childhood nostalgia and distort it into something more horrific or unfamiliar.
 Creepypasta.com describes purported lost episodes of television shows as one of the most popular tropes.
 These episodes often focus on suicide or imply the viewer will suffer great harm.
 Some lost episode creepypastas focus on local public access shows rather than nationally syndicated shows.
 Notable examples of these include Squidward's Suicide, Suicidemouse.avi, and Dead Bart.
 A SpongeBob SquarePants episode, titled "SpongeBob in RandomLand", had to re-edit a scene that referred to the Squidward's Suicide creepypasta.

 Video games

 Video game creepypasta focuses on video games containing grotesque or violent content; this content may spill over into the real world and cause the player to harm themselves or others.
 Many video game creepypastas reveal the conflict to be caused by malevolent entities such as ghosts or artificial intelligence.
 Notable examples of these include Sonic.exe, Ben Drowned, Herobrine, and the Lavender Town Syndrome.

+Electronic literature

+Electronic literature "combines elements of traditional literature with digital technology to create interactive and multimedia-rich experiences for readers." and thus does incorporate many elements of creepypastas, particularly those that rely on the digital elements to convey meaning.
+Some creepypastas use interactive questions, such as Please Answer Carefully, a Twine/horror game using a survey with sound and is in the Electronic Literature Collection 4.
+These Waves of Girls may be considered an early work of creepypasta.
+Ondrak classifies creepypasta as "fourth generation digital fiction."